Yagich93/greeting-with-auth/README.md

 **NOTE:** App starts on port `8080` by default.

-To customize port, use `PORT` environment variable.
+To customize the port, use `PORT` environment variable.
 For example:

 `PORT=3000 npm run start`